githubpartners/microsoft-learn/github/a-beginner's-guide-to-prompt-engineering-with-github-copilot/includes/2-understanding-prompt-engineering.md

 :::image type="content" source="../media/prompt-engineering-header.png" alt-text="REPLACE-ME":::

 GitHub Copilot and other Generative AI coding tools are transforming the way developers approach daily coding tasks.
 From documenting your codebases to generating unit tests, these tools are helping to accelerate your workflows.
 However, just like with any emerging tech, there’s always a learning curve.
 As a result, it can sometimes feel frustrating when AI-powered coding assistants don’t generate the output you want.
-(Feel familiar?)

 It's not uncommon to feel frustrated when you don't receive the expected results, and then see examples of other developers being successful using these same tools.
 For example, someone using GitHub Copilot for the first time may ask it to solve a problem or provide a solution to a specific coding question only to get back an incongruent suggestion or no suggestion at all.
 This can be discouraging and can result in many hours tinkering with the tool and then feeling lucky if you got what you're looking for.
 But, as it turns out, these discouraging situations are most likely a result of using the tool wrong.
 In fact, there is a concept called prompt engineering that we'll explore in this module, and by using best practices, you'll be able to more accurately get the results and code suggestions you're looking for.